Bowel Cancer Screening

 What Happens To Your Stool Sample?

-When Does Bowel Screening Programme Occurs?
+When does the Bowel Screening Programme occur?

 It will soon be offered to everyone aged 50 to 74, so you may be sent a home test kit now if you’re aged 50 or over.